Varsha-git/Varsha-git/README.md

 ### **Hello Githubies!!** 👋 :sparkles:
 My name is Varsha Bisht.
 I love being a part of developer community where I always get motviated by people's work.
 I love to build and develop from scratch. <br>
 Java is my favourite programming language. :smile: <br>
-I did my post graduation from largest fully residential women's university in the world Banasthali Vidyapeeth.  :book: :joy: <br>
+I did my post graduation from largest fully residential women's university in the world Banasthali Vidyapeeth.  :book: :smile: <br>
 I am always curious in how each and every little concept make a huge software.<br>
 I like to learn new skills so that I can be part of every cycle of project.:smiley: